Cristianco9/certificate-application/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project